From the Pastor

 Thank you for taking an interest in our fellowship of Christians gathered together under the lordship of Jesus Christ.
 I’d like to spend just five minutes telling you a little about us.

-In my eight-plus years as Pastor here, I have delighted in First Baptist Church as a place for Christians who believe in a big faith and a big God.
-Teaching and preaching and worship are done prayerfully, and in the spirit of open inquiry, deep engagement with biblical and historical scholarship, and respect for freedom of conscience.
+In my almost 10 years as Pastor here, I have delighted in First Baptist Church as a place for Christians who believe in a big faith and a big God.
+Teaching and preaching and worship are done prayerfully and in the spirit of open inquiry, deep engagement with biblical and historical scholarship, and respect for freedom of conscience.
 We seek to live a faith expression guided by the grace of Jesus Christ, and open to the ongoing presence and revelation of God in our time and place in the world.

 Throughout their history, Baptists have been a part of the “free church tradition.”
 They dissented from centralized, established churches of the state in Europe in the 1600s.
 With this dissent, Baptists also left behind the hierarchical church governing structure of Anglican and Catholic churches and adopted a congregationalist polity.
 Thus, there is no “The Baptist Church” just as there are no Baptist bishops and archbishops empowered to dictate to a Baptist church or pastor.
-There are only “Baptist churches,” each one autonomous, free, and responsible to discern its own way with God’s help.
+There are only “Baptist churches,” each one autonomous, free, and responsible for discerning its way with God’s help.

 As a Baptist congregation, we are guided by four historical Baptist ideals that stand out across four-hundred years of diverse faith beliefs and practices among Baptists.
 They are all “freedoms,” emphasizing the essential ethos of Baptist faith from the beginning, and they are meant to be held together in tension.
 They check and balance one another.
 As is the Christian way, in and through each of these four ideals we claim both our freedom as human beings before God, and our responsibility as disciples of Jesus Christ.